Moesif/moesif-rack/README.md

 ## Configraution Options

-options is a hash with these possible key value pairs.
+The options is a hash with these possible key value pairs.

 #### application_id